Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 dCS pioneered the use of external master clocks in the 1980s, and they've been perfecting their expertise since then.
 Now, you may wonder: "Why would I need an external clock?
 Doesn't the Rossini Apex DAC already have a clock?"
 It does.
 Every DAC contains a clock, but adding an external master clock to your system can result in significant sonic improvements.
 Subjective listening tests have shown improved imaging, resolution, dynamic expression, and localization, plus a greater sense of rhythmic movement and flow when you use a master clock.
 So while the Rossini Apex DAC delivers great performance, adding the Master Clock improves the sound quality when using the network or USB inputs.
 Does not having an external clock mean you can't enjoy your music?
 Of course not.
 But when you are trying to squeeze out every last drop of performance, adding one is the next upgrade.

 The DAC must convert the signal at an exact moment in time along with its other partners in the signal path.
 Let's say we have a standalone CD transport and a standalone DAC.
 Each one of these devices has all sorts of components that need to line up with the data stream.
-Now, all off-the-shelf DAC chips have their own ability to do some clocking and crystal clocks are implemented a lot of the time, but this only controls what is happening in that device.
-But when multiples of devices are in the digital chain, you need more.
-For example, to be able to control both the CD transport and all of its components and a DAC with all of its circuit components, you really need an accurate and reliable reference source to help control jitter.
-Jitter is an effect caused by irregularities or deviations in a system's timing.
+Now, all off-the-shelf DAC chips have their own ability to do some clocking, and crystal clocks are implemented a lot of the time, but this only controls what is happening in that device.
+But when multiple devices are in the digital chain, you need more.

 Think of jitter as digital noise.
 It doesn't sound as drastic as, say, pink or white noise in the background, but what it does is smear the tonality of the music ever so slightly.
 The result might be less resolution and clarity.
 It's like looking through dirty eyeglasses: You can still see, but not as clearly.
 Digital clocks have very sensitive circuitry.
 And like anything else in the audio equipment realm, if you isolate functions of the process into its own device, you can do a much better job of isolating that one function.